nxtrace/NTrace-core/README.md

 # No concurrent probe packets, only one probe packet is sent at a time
 nexttrace -r 1 www.hkix.net

+# Start Trace with TTL of 5, end at TTL of 10
+nexttrace -b 5 -m 10 www.decix.net

-# Turn on the IP reverse parsing function, which is very helpful in positioning the IPv6 backbone network
+# Turn off the IP reverse parsing function
-nexttrace -rdns www.bbix.net
+nexttrace -n www.bbix.net

 # Feature: print Route-Path diagram
 # Route-Path diagram example: